PennyHow/GrIML/paper/paper.md

 ---

 # Summary

 The `GrIML` Python package is for the post-processing of classified water bodies from satellite imagery.
 Initial rasterised binary classifications denoting water bodies can be inputted to `GrIML` to convert, filter and merge into a cohesive ice marginal lake vector dataset, populated with useful metadata and analysed with relevant statistical information (\autoref{fig:workflow}).

 ![An overview of the GrIML Python package workflow \label{fig:workflow}](https://github.com/PennyHow/GrIML/blob/main/other/reporting/figures/griml_workflow_without_gee.png?raw=true)

 This package is part of the [ESA GrIML project](https://eo4society.esa.int/projects/griml/) (Investigating Greenland's ice marginal lakes under a changing climate), whose aim is to map and monitor ice marginal lakes across Greenland through a series of annual ice marginal lake inventories (2016-2023).
-This workflow was used to make the inventory series, and will continue to be used to generate inventories in the future.
+In 2017, 3347 ice marginal lakes were identified in Greenland along the ice margin [@how_greenland-wide_2021;wiesmann_2017_2021].
+Globally, these ice marginal lakes hold up to 0.43 mm of sea level equivalent, which could have a marked impact on future predictions [@shugar_rapid_2020;@carrivick_ice-marginal_2022].
+Therefore, they need to be monitored to understand how changes in ice marginal lake water storage affect melt contribution, and how their dynamics evolve under a changing climate.
+The GrIML workflow was used to make the 2017-2023 inventory series, and will continue to be used to generate inventories in the future.

 # Statement of need